FRIENDS ON TWO CONTINENTS

 On his return from Mexico, Jonny struggled to acclimatise.
 It was then that he formed a friendship with composer Will Todd, when their daughters became best friends at nursery school.
 The Birthday Quartet, was commissioned by Jonny's mother, Margaret, for Jonny's father's 70th birthday.
 The movements, Heartbeat, Lovesong and In God My Hope, are deeply personal - The final movement features a favourite hymn tune in line with Will's acclaim as a choral composer, and the first is full of edgy jazz rhythms.

-The Quartet has performed the work many times and is excited to be including it as part of the upcoming album, Language of the Heart, produced in the studio at Surrey University by the composer.
+The Quartet is excited to have included it as part of the new album, Language of the Heart.
+The three movements of the Birthday Quartet were produced in the studio at Surrey University by the composer.